json-schema-org/website/pages/overview/what-is-jsonschema.md

 ### Without JSON Schema

 When working with JSON data, it can quickly become complex and difficult to manage, especially when dealing with nested structures.
 Without a standardized schema, it becomes challenging to validate and enforce constraints on the data.
-Applications can only determine if a JSON object is properly formatted but lack insight into the object's content.

 For example,